mrpagz/gendaerme/README.md

   The following necessary dependencies must be installed to run the application properly: NPM
   # Usage
-  ​This application is used for creating a README with less time and hussle Please access the video walkthrough on how to use this app by using this link https://drive.google.com/file/d/1XKBJPRnhCSPEJ1lIXXu_MNLrOn1BsKd8/view?usp=sharing
+  ​This application is used for creating a README with less time and hussle
   # License
   This project is licensed under None.
   # Contributing